paillave/Etl.Net/documentation/docs/tutorials/2-defineProcess.md

 ## List zip files

-Add a reference to `Paillave.Etl.FileSystem`, the extensions to interact with the local file system: read a file, list files from folder, write file on the file system.
+Add a reference to `Paillave.EtlNet.FileSystem`, the extensions to interact with the local file system: read a file, list files from folder, write file on the file system.

 ```sh
 dotnet add package Etl.Net.FileSystem
 ```

-By using extensions from `Paillave.Etl.FileSystem`, we will recursively list all the zip files in the root folder that was transmitted when triggering the execution:
+By using extensions from `Paillave.EtlNet.FileSystem`, we will recursively list all the zip files in the root folder that was transmitted when triggering the execution:

 ```cs {2-3}
 contextStream